Bread Dad

 Bread Machine - Blueberry Banana Bread

 Since this blueberry banana bread recipe is done in a bread machine, it is simple & easy to make.
-It should take you only 10 minutes or so to prepare and then you let the bread machine do the rest of the work.
+It generally takes me about 10 minutes or so to prepare and then the bread machine does the rest of the work.
 Bread Dad also has a printable and “pin-able” recipe at the bottom of the page.
-If you like this recipe, we hope you will leave a comment below and give us a 5 star rating.
-Thanks!

 Ingredients – Bread Machine – Blueberry Banana Bread Recipe – 2lb Loaf